Fox News, Daily Caller delete posts encouraging people to drive through protests

 "Here's a compilation of liberal protesters getting pushed out of the way by cars and trucks.
 Study the technique; it may prove useful in the next four years," Raust wrote.
 "None of these clips are new, but that doesn't mean they're not still fresh."

-The Daily Caller's editor-in-chief did not respond to two emails sent to him seeking comment.
+The Daily Caller's editor-in-chief declined to comment.

 Fox was far from the only outlet to pick up Raust's post.
 Smaller conservative sites like Right Wing News and Conservative Post also published the video, and with glee.